ahmishra/DevExplorer/README.md

 The replit link for this project is- https://replit.com/@AryanMishra1/DevExplorer

 ## System Requirements
 This program supports all of the three Windows Linux and Mac!.
-And for python support, it ranges from 3.6 to 3.9 older(or newer by the time you are viewing these) python version is not supported by this software
+And for python support, it ranges from 3.6 to 3.9 other python versions are not supported by this software

 <br>